Morsmalleo/AhMyth/.github/ISSUE_TEMPLATE/binding-report.md

 ---

 **This is an issue with**
-- [ ] Binding On Launch
+- [x] Binding On Launch
-- [ ] Binding On Boot
+- [x] Binding On Boot

 ## **APK Name & Origin**
-Please post the name of the APK as well the the site you obtained it from.
+APK Name:
+APK Origin:
 ## **To Reproduce**
 Steps to reproduce the behavior:
 1. '...'